PedroFarina/UIGameKit/README.md

 ```

 # Known limitations
-The framework does not support round objects.
-It seems that UIKit makes only rectangular objects, so even the `DynamicShapeNode` is just a square with a circle drawn on the middle of it.
+The framework does not support circular objects.
+It seems that UIKit makes only rectangular objects, so even the `DynamicShapeNode` is just a square with a circle drawn in the middle of it.

 **All objects must** set its `AffectedByDynamics` properties on its own constructor(init).

 If an object does not collide with other, it can't make contact as well.

+An object may only belong to **ONE** collision group.